Chart Color Schemes

 Darlinghurst features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Dwelling structure in Darlinghurst, as per the latest Census, consisted of 0.9% houses and 99.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 2.3% houses and 97.7% other dwellings.
-Home ownership in Darlinghurst was at 17.1%, with mortgaged dwellings at 19.7% and rented ones at 63.2%.
-The median monthly mortgage repayment in the area was $2,964, higher than Sydney metro's average of $2,705.
-Median weekly rent in Darlinghurst was $550, matching Sydney metro's figure but significantly higher than the national average of $375.
-Nationally, Darlinghurst's median monthly mortgage repayment is notably higher at $1,863.
+Dwelling structure in Darlinghurst, as evaluated at the 2016 Census, comprised 0.9% houses and 99.1% other dwellings.
+In comparison, Sydney metropolitan area had 2.3% houses and 97.7% other dwellings.
+Home ownership in Darlinghurst was 17.1%, with mortgaged dwellings at 19.7% and rented dwellings at 63.2%.
+The median monthly mortgage repayment in Darlinghurst was $2,964, compared to Sydney metro's $2,705.
+Median weekly rent in Darlinghurst was $550, the same as Sydney metro's figure.
+Nationally, Darlinghurst's median monthly mortgage repayment is higher than the Australian average of $1,863, and its median weekly rent is substantially above the national figure of $375.

 Frequently Asked Questions - Housing